The 11 Best Greek Learning Apps (2022): Become Fluent Fast!

 The main reason you’re learning Greek is probably to communicate with native speakers.
 If you don’t know any native speakers, it’s easy to find them online with an app like Tandem.
 It’s a social networking app that language learners use to practice with each other.

 The best part about Tandem is that it offers tools to help you learn more during your conversations.
 Your language partners can make corrections to your message and there are also in-app translations available.
+You can read more about it in this Tandem review.
+HelloTalk is a similar app, but costs quite a bit more than Tandem for similar features.

 - Find native Greek speakers around the world